FAQs, Things you should know

 The deadline for adding the lunch plan to your existing registration is June 15.

-Before June 15, you can add the lunch plan to your registration by sending a bank transfer by email to email@example.com or by calling the office with your credit card.
+Before June 15, you can add the lunch plan to your registration by sending a bank transfer by email to email@example.com or by calling the office to make payment by credit card.

 Camps Canada provides a nut free camp environment.
 We do not provide any